simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/rotational_symmetry_detection.md

 3. (Optimization) prune similar rotations (see [ROT] Sec.
 2.3)
 4. Start optimization of $Q, s$ with $s_X(Q, s)$ as objective function.
 5. Search around found rotation axes to detect lowest/ all angles of circular symmetries (see [ROT] Sec.
 2.5)

+## Potential modification

+To reduce the point count, we could break down the puzzle into one point per move.
+For each move, calculate the COM of all points affected by it.
+Add this point to the new point set Y.
+Then detect symmetries on Y. Then, use the symmetry axes of Y to get permutations of X using `rotations_to_permutations()`.

+This naive approach might not work if multiple moves have the same COM.
+For example:
+-  a 3x3x3 cube where opposite faces always turn together.
+In this case, all moves have COM equal to the whole puzzle's COM.
+   -  Idea: generate a plane to separate the move into two halves, then only consider one half for the COM calculation.
+(Reliably generating such a plane could be hard.
+E.g. find the plane that minimizes the sum of all point's distances to the plane., but this may not be reliable.)
+- Concentric moves can have the same COM.
+- a nxnxn with n>=5: one move simultaneously turns two layers with an odd number of layers in between, another move turns the layer in the center between the first two.
+  - Similar to case 1, this could possibly be resolved by finding a plane to remove a few points from each move's COM calculation.